-How to Test Ethernet Cables
+How to Test Ethernet Cable Without Tester

-1) If your Internet is slow or if there are numerous drop-offs
+1) If your Internet is Slow or if there are Numerous Drop-Offs

 Can a bad Ethernet cable slow down the Internet?
 It most certainly can.

-2) If connection is always shaky
+2) If Connection is Always Shaky

 If you are unsure, though, and would rather spend on an expert than on buying a tester, you can call a professional network executive to help you.
 However, having a cable tester will come handy in the future as well because you will know of the problem right away without having to fish around a lot, and network problems are easier to solve when we have clarity about them.